THE NEW CONTEXT

 By Sean Jacobs

-Until recently, the footballer Mohamed Salah was a political mystery.
+Until recently, figuring out the politics of the footballer Mohamed Salah was a challenging task.
 One of the greatest players in the history of the English Premier League, he also captained Egypt to two African Cup of Nations finals and led the team to its first World Cup appearance in 28 years in 2018.
 His goals for Liverpool FC were pivotal to the club’s revival, bringing two long-awaited Premier League titles and a UEFA Champions League crown.
 He is also the highest-profile Arab and African player in the professional game.

 Image via Heute.

-So, in the tradition of this series, what would a Mohamed Salah theory of international affairs look like?
-Salah is a sports figure firstly, and though some sports figures – like the cricketer Viv Richards or Salah’s fellow footballers, Diego Maradona and Juninho Pernambucano, all three already profiled in this series – have been outspoken politically, most footballers practice Salah’s more careful approach.
-His post about Gaza is thus out of character for him.
-In fact, in October 2023, Salah made a video message about Israel’s war on Gaza.
-As The Athletic reported at the time, Salah “did not apportion blame for any of the bloodshed.
+But is Salah’s tweet the norm and - in the tradition of this series - what would a Mohamed Salah theory of international affairs look like?
+Salah is a sports figure first and foremost.
+And while some athletes—like the cricketer Viv Richards or Salah’s fellow footballers Diego Maradona and Juninho Pernambucano, all three already profiled in this series—have been outspoken politically, most footballers practice Salah’s more careful approach.
+His post about Gaza, then, is striking precisely because it is out of character for him.
+In fact, in October 2023, Salah released a video message about Israel’s war on Gaza.
+As THE ATHLETIC reported at the time, Salah “did not apportion blame for any of the bloodshed.
 His message was, simply, a call for humanitarian aid to be sent into Gaza, citing that all lives are sacred.”

 At best, Salah’s theory of international affairs could be described as one that emphasizes the power of representation as a form of soft power.
 This is most visible in how he projects his Muslim faith.
-When celebrating goals (he has won the Golden Boot for most goals in a Premier League season at least four times), Salah performs the sujūd (prostration).
-Research suggests that his open expression of faith has helped challenge stereotypes and reduce Islamophobia, especially among Liverpool supporters and even rival fans.
+When celebrating goals (he has won the Premier League Golden Boot at least four times), Salah performs the sujūd (prostration).
+And as I pointed out above, political scientists show that his open expression of faith has helped challenge stereotypes and reduce Islamophobia, especially among Liverpool supporters and even rival fans.
+In this way, Salah demonstrates that international influence does not always travel through statements or speeches, but through the everyday symbolism of being unapologetically visible.

-Some observers view Salah as a representative of pan-Africanist, Arab, or Global South aspirations and assume that his success with Liverpool might be leveraged in this regard.
-Yet I cannot recall any instance in which Salah has explicitly drawn on this symbolic power.
-He has never addressed Africa’s marginalization within football governance or the continent’s lopsided representation at global tournaments.
-For the most part, he has been an Egyptian nationalist.
-In this respect, his posture contrasts sharply with that of other African and diaspora figures, such as his compatriots Mohamed Aboutrika and Mohamed Elneny, and from elsewhere Didier Drogba, Yaya Touré, Patrick Vieira, and Frédéric Kanouté.
-It may be some time before Salah makes another overtly political statement.
+Still, those who imagine Salah as a representative of pan-Africanist, Arab, or Global South aspirations may be disappointed.
+He has never used his platform to address Africa’s marginalization within football governance or the continent’s lopsided representation at global tournaments.
+On this front, his silence contrasts sharply with that of other African and diaspora figures—his compatriots Mohamed Aboutrika and Mohamed Elneny, or elsewhere Didier Drogba, Yaya Touré, Patrick Vieira, and Frédéric Kanouté.

 Sean Jacobs is a professor and director of the Graduate Program in International affairs at The New School.